willGraham01/PiranhasHalfyord/plot/background.md

 As such, about 2 years ago he was politically assigned the post of Ordinator at the Ordo Magicae outpost in Halfyord.
 This was presented to Faire as a promotion - he would be in charge of the outpost in its entirely and be given the right to take on an apprentice.
 The outpost itself is an important part of the wider order as it serves as their primary supply hub, and allows them to get the drop on things when magical items or substances happen to pass through.
-However, the higher-ups in the Ordo who gave Faire knew that these supply procurement and advisory roles to the city magistrate would mean that Faire would have little to no time for his "research".
+However, the higher-ups in the Ordo knew that these supply procurement and advisory roles to the city magistrate would mean that Faire would have little to no time for his "research".

 Since his appointment and subsequent move to Halfyord, Faire has taken on a modest staff at the outpost - totalling around 6 or so members of the order.
 Staff members of import are: